boffo1/Bluebird-wide-grab/README.md

 Wide grab window borders for Xubuntu/xfce4 Bluebird theme.

-Theme by a one handed Bluebird lover.
+Theme modified by a one handed Bluebird lover.

 N.B.
     This theme gives the user a wider window border grab area, of about 12 pixels for the borders and 32 pixels for the bottom corners.